angular-hamburg/react.angular.hamburg/README.md

 - Implement API for retrieving the next Meetup and Talks dynamically
 - Rewrite in Angular, lol
 - Adopt a wombat, drink a coffee and enjoy life

+## Issues

+- **Various blending issues:** Edge, Opera, Safari, older version of Firefox and Chrome, and multiple mobile browsers don't yet support [background-blend-mode](https://developer.mozilla.org/de/docs/Web/CSS/background-blend-mode) so the banner image either won't be blended or, sometimes, will even be blended through all z-indexes [`WONTFIX`]
+- **Banner image not centered**: In Opera, Safari, Firefox, older versions of Chrome, and multiple mobile browsers, the banner image is not centered, but translated 50% to the right [`BUG`]

 ## License